npmcomponent/philbooth-vagueDate.js/README.md

 The unit tests are in `test/vagueDate.js`.
 You can run them with the command `npm test` or `jake test`.
+To run the tests in a web browser, open `test/vagueDate.html`.

 [ci-image]: https://secure.travis-ci.org/philbooth/vagueDate.js.png?branch=master
 [ci-status]: http://travis-ci.org/#!/philbooth/vagueDate.js